leukemia-kispi/HiChIP-Analysis/HiChIP.md

 ```
 ./HiChiP/installDep.sh
 ```
+Once the installation is completed, sign off and then sign back to your instance to refresh the database of applications.

 Note make sure pairtools is wokring

 ```
 pairtools --version
 ```

-If error messages appear try to install pairtools from source, this should remove the old pairtolls and reinstall it
+If error messages appear try to install pairtools from source, this should remove the old pairtools and reinstall it

 ```
 git clone https://github.com/pen2c/pairtools.git